We are an Innovation Lab operating within The Home Depot, finding competitive edges with software and analytics

 Join Our Team

-Is your interest in a problem directly correlated with its difficulty?
+Is your interest in a problem piqued when it’s novel and challenging?

 Do you like to jump in over your head and swim really fast?